your-tools/tsrc/CONTRIBUTING.md

 # Adding new features

-You are free to open a pull request on Github for any feature you'd like.
+You are free to open a pull request on GitHub for any feature you'd like.

 Note that for your merge request to be accepted, we'll ask that